Solanacean/Ishar1-loader/README.md

 ### Building from source code
 To be able to compile the source code you need MASM, JWASM or [UASM.](http://www.terraspace.co.uk/uasm.html) Build the binary with the following command:

-    uasm64.exe -bin ishar1.asm (replace uasm64.exe with uasm32.exe if you prefer the 32-bit version of UASM)
+    uasm64.exe -bin ishar1.asm (replace uasm64.exe with uasm32.exe for the 32-bit version of UASM)

 which will produce file `ishar1.bin`.
 Simply rename it to `ishar1.com`